[Rev. 6/7/2026 11:05:13 AM]

 (d) Comply with the provisions of this chapter and chapter 656A of NRS; and

-(e) Comply with the code of ethics of the appropriate certifying body.
+(e) Comply with the requirements of NAC 656A.315, where applicable, or, if NAC 656A.315 is not applicable, the code of ethics of the appropriate certifying body.

 2. The provisions of this section may be temporarily waived by the Division when an emergency has been declared by a governmental entity or for good cause.

-1. Each interpreter or Communication Access Realtime Translation provider who provides services for a school district in this State shall report to the Division:
+1. Each sign language interpreter or Communication Access Realtime Translation provider who provides services for a school district in this State shall report to the Division:

 (a) His or her name;

-2. Each interpreter or Communication Access Realtime Translation provider required to submit a report pursuant to subsection 1 shall submit the report on a form prescribed by the Division within 30 days after the date on which the interpreter or Communication Access Realtime Translation provider begins serving pupils in the school district.
+2. Each sign language interpreter or Communication Access Realtime Translation provider required to submit a report pursuant to subsection 1 shall submit the report using the electronic platform prescribed by the Division within 30 days after the date on which the sign language interpreter or Communication Access Realtime Translation provider begins serving pupils in the school district.

-3. Each interpreter or Communication Access Realtime Translation provider required to submit a report pursuant to subsection 1 shall report, on a form prescribed by the Division, any changes in the information required to be reported pursuant to subsection 1 within 30 days after the change occurs.
+3. Each sign language interpreter or Communication Access Realtime Translation provider required to submit a report pursuant to subsection 1 shall report, using the electronic platform prescribed by the Division, any changes in the information required to be reported pursuant to subsection 1 within 30 days after the change occurs.

-1. To apply for and maintain registration as a Communication Access Realtime Translation provider or realtime captioning provider, a person must:
+1. To apply for or renew registration as a Communication Access Realtime Translation provider or realtime captioning provider, a person must:

 (a) Have at least a high school diploma or a general equivalency diploma.